sgolunova/TellingStoriesWithData/critique-by-design.md

 ## Step three: Sketch a solution

 [Sketch][<img width="469" alt="Screen Shot 2024-09-18 at 12 10 17" src="https://github.com/user-attachments/assets/625811d8-abfa-4583-84cd-faa9a35f85ae">]

+For the sketch, I orignally thought to aggreagate all the data by regions to make the data more digestable.
+I wanted to see how the median age increased over time so that is what my story was with creating this redesigned visualization.
+I averaged all the medians and assigned different colors to different regions.

 ## Step four: Test the solution